LCRoysterproject/oysterproject/index.md

 <br />
 ### **TRANSECT SAMPLING**
 <br />
 Transect sampling is a key approach to categorizing oyster populations.
-Transect sampling is currently ongoing (Jan 2019).
+Transect sampling is currently ongoing (June 2019).
+Winter sampling has concluded and now Summer sampling is ongoing.
 Groups of 5-8 students/volunteers count oysters in randomized transects, which are located on, inshore, and offshore of Lone Cabbage Reef.
 <br />
 <img align="center" src="pic/transects_drone.jpg" width="100%">
 <br />